agroce/tstl/README.md

 Adding `--reducePool` sometimes also improves the performance of this method.

 You can tune the exploit and mutate parameters to see if they improve results.
-You can even combine lines-of-code bias with the `exploit` approach and/or swarm testing.
-Sometimes testing benefits from having all three!
+You can even combine lines-of-code bias or profile-based probabilities with the `exploit` approach and/or swarm testing.
 Unfortunately, using `--exploit` does mean you can't get away with `--noCover` to avoid the overhead of computing code coverage.

 We're working on a way to get TSTL to perform experiments automatically and advise you of the best configuration for testing a